reactjs/react.dev/content/docs/typechecking-with-proptypes.md

 import PropTypes from 'prop-types';

 MyComponent.propTypes = {
-  // You can declare that a prop is a specific JS primitive.
+  // You can declare that a prop is a specific JS type.
 By default, these
   // are all optional.
   optionalArray: PropTypes.array,
   optionalBool: PropTypes.bool,